gh-wsits/thunar_custom-actions/Convert selection to MP3/README.md

-This custom action converts selected audio filse to MP3
+This custom action converts selected audio files to MP3.

+**Dependencies**
+zenity
+gstreamer

+It uses zenity to display dialogs and gstreamer to convert the audio file.

 **Screenshot**